mayan-edms/Mayan-EDMS/docs/topics/development.rst

     Released versions.

-Each release is tagged and available for download on the Downloads_ section of the **Mayan EDMS** repository on GitHub_
+Each release is tagged and available for download on the Downloads_ section of the **Mayan EDMS** repository on GitHub_.

 When submitting patches, please place your code in its own ``feature/`` branch prior to opening a pull request on GitHub_.